 3. Jean-Jacques Rousseau (1712–1778)

 Jean-Jacques Rousseau was a revolutionary thinker whose ideas shaped how we view education, politics, and society.
-Born in Geneva but spending much of his life in France, Rousseau believed that people are naturally good but can be corrupted by society.
+Rousseau was born in Geneva but lived most of his life in France.
+He believed that people are naturally good but can be corrupted by society.
 His bold views made him one of the most influential philosophers of the Enlightenment.

 If you’ve ever heard of The Social Contract, that’s Rousseau’s work.
 In it, he introduced the idea that governments should exist to serve the will of the people, not the other way around.
 He also wrote Émile, a book on education that emphasised learning through experience and personal growth.
 Rousseau’s legacy is profound.
 His thoughts on equality, democracy, and education still spark debates.